tilt-dev/tilt.build/docs/tutorial/references.md

 subtitle: Tilt Tutorial
 layout: docs
 ---
+Now you've tried Tilt with a sample app, here's an overview of what we offer in showing you how to set up Tilt on your own unique application.

 ## Learn About Tilt
+Familiarize yourself with Tilt concepts as well as the power and flexibility of the `Tiltfile`.

 * [Tiltfile Concepts](/tiltfile_concepts.html)
 * [Tilt's Control Loop](/controlloop.html)
 * [Guide: Write a `Tiltfile`](/tiltfile_authoring.html)
 * [Guide: Choosing a Local Kubernetes Dev Cluster](/choosing_clusters.html)

 ## Live Update
+How to optimize your setup to get updates down from minutes to **seconds**.

 * [Tutorial: Add Live Update to `Tiltfile`](/live_update_tutorial.html)
 * [Live Update Technical Specification](/live_update_reference.html)
 * Language/Framework Sample Projects